Dev-Craig44/next.js/README.md

 ✅ **Type Safety** - Full TypeScript integration with auto-generated types
 ✅ **API Security** - Request validation and error handling
 ✅ **Production Ready** - Optimized client configuration and connection management

+## Uploading Files

+- In this section we will be learning how to allow users to upload files to our Next.js application.